launchdarkly/sdk-test-harness/docs/running.md

 * However, `(` and `)` will always be treated as literal characters, not regular expression operators.
 This is because some tests may have parens in their names.
 If you want "or" behavior, instead of `-run (a|b)` just use `-run a -run b` (in other words, there is an implied "or" for multiple values).
 * If `-run` specifies a test that has subtests, then all of its subtests are also run.
 * If `-skip`/`-skip-from` specifies a test that has subtests, then all of its subtests are also skipped.
+* `-status-timeout` is effectively a timeout for the starting of the test service.
+If the test service and harness are started at the same time, then this allows for time for compilation or startup of the test service.

 ## Output